chantzos/__/README.md

 However, libraries with an "__" extension are written with a syntax
 that is not all valid code for S-Lang.
 Such files are parsed by the
-"_/__.sl" library and uses mature (nowdays) syntax.
-For now this syntax
+"_/__.sl" library and uses mature (nowdays) common syntax found in popular
+languages like Ruby or Python.
-is used for declarations reasons.
+But, for now this syntax  is used for declarations reasons but there is a
+continuasly interest to evolve (there are some ideas about an agnostic syntax
+prototyping)

 The system is based on a very simple object oriented style of programming.
 All the methods are executing throw a intermediate function, which is responsible to print
 in details the errors, and to call a callback error handler.